Compassionate Transfer of Leave

 Yes, as long as you meet the eligibility criteria listed in the CTL policy.
 The insurance claims process is separate from CTL.

 That depends on the circumstances of your maternity leave.
 You cannot receive CTL for a normal pregnancy (you may however qualify for Paid Parental Leave).
 If you have pregnancy complications or your baby needs extra care, you may become eligible for CTL.
-Please contact your leave advisor for more information.
+Please contact your leave specialist for more information.

 Yes, provided you and your spouse both meet the eligibility requirements, you are both eligible for 480 CTL hours (adjusted for FTE).